‘We’re here to clear our names’: Tate brothers, sexist online celebrities, back in Romania to face trafficking charges

 Romanian authorities arrested the brothers in December 2022 and placed them under police custody.
 They were later placed under house arrest.

-Prosecutors in Romania accused them of forming an organized criminal group that stretched across the country, as well as the United Kingdom and the US, trafficking women and sexually exploiting them with physical violence and coercion.
+Prosecutors in the eastern European nation accused them of forming an organized criminal group that stretched across the country, as well as the United Kingdom and the US, trafficking women and sexually exploiting them with physical violence and coercion.

 Andrew Tate is also accused of raping one of the alleged victims.
 Separately, the two faced an investigation into allegations of human trafficking of minors and sex with a minor lodged against the brothers.